Privacy Policy

 6. SSL encryption

 This site uses SSL encryption for security reasons and to safeguard the transfer of confidential content, such as any requests you send to us as the operators of the site.
-An encrypted connection may be identified by the change in the address from “http://” to “https://” and by the padlock symbol in your browser’s address bar.
+An encrypted connection can be identified by the change in the address from “http://” to “https://” and by the padlock symbol in your browser’s address bar.

 With SSL encryption activated, the data which you transfer to us cannot be read by third parties.

-7. Collection and storage of personal data, their type and intended purpose
+9. Collection and storage of personal data, their type and intended purpose

-a) When visiting the website
+b.
+When visiting the website

 When you access our website, information is automatically sent to our web server by the browser being used on your client device.
 This information is stored temporarily in what is known as a log file.
 The following information is recorded without any action on your part and stored until it is automatically erased:

-• The IP address of the computer making the request
+• the IP address of the computer making the request,

-• The date and time of access
+• the date and time of access,

-• The name and URL of the requested file
+• the name and URL of the requested file,

-• The website from which the site is accessed (referrer URL)
+• the website from which the site is accessed (referrer URL),

-• Evaluation of system security and stability
+• Evaluation of system safety and stability

 The legal basis for the data processing is Art.
-6 (1) (f) GDPR.
-Our legitimate interest derives from the data collection purposes referenced above.
-Under no circumstances do we use the data collected for the purpose of identifying you as a person.
+6(1)(f) GDPR.
+Our legitimate interest derives from the data collection purposes listed above.
+Under no circumstances do we use the data collected for the purpose of identifying you as an individual.

-b) Newsletter
+c.
+Newsletter

 Content of the newsletter and registration data

-Double-Opt-In and Logging
+Double-Opt-In and logging

 Withdrawal of consent